How to Cleanse Your Lungs From Smoking

 If you enjoy being surrounded by nature, try doing outdoor sports as much as possible.
 Football in a park, jogging in woods or swimming in a lake – these are all health improving and relaxing physical activities.

 Benefits of yoga are numerous.
-For ex-smokers, there are two main reasons to choose yoga.
+For ex-smokers, especially women, there are two main reasons to choose yoga.

 - You Learn to Breathe Efficiently.
 You will learn and practice to breathe from your diaphragm.
 That helps to expand the lung capacity and strengthens belly muscles involved in breathing.